Seaweed, organic blackstrap molasses, eggshells

-Following up from Minerals and trace elements, here is a listing of some inexpensive and widely available foodstuffs that are particularly rich in these essential nutrients which frequently seem to be lacking or underrepresented (even in organically grown) food.
+Following up from Minerals and trace elements, here is a listing of some inexpensive and widely available foodstuffs that are particularly rich in essential minerals which frequently seem to be lacking or underrepresented - even in organically grown - food.

 Special note: to help your teeth and bones make proper use of the rich supply of minerals offered by the following foods, make sure to ingest sufficient amounts of Vitamin D, A and K2 (three fat-soluble vitamins which have been found to act in synergy in the utilization of minerals).

 Organic blackstrap molasses is an abundant source of minerals and trace elements (do make sure you buy organic to avoid pesticides and other noxious elements, if you can't easily get it it would seem best to at least use unsulphurated).

 Blackstrap appears to owe its high mineral content to its very long roots reaching deep into the earth.
 Additionally, its mineral spectrum is particularly rich in the alkalizing minerals calcium, magnesium, potassium and iron and thus helps to counteract acidic conditions which seem to lie at the root of many physical ailments including tooth decay.